GeorgeMuscat/resume/resume.typ

     Lead Engineer in a team of 5, designed and implemented a NodeJS full-stack webapp for university students and societies using JIRA to aid Agile Development.
 Backend technologies include TypeScript, ExpressJS and Prisma ORM (sqlite).
 Frontend technologies include TypeScript, React and MUI.
 Presented as a MVP with an associated report #link("https://woop.xyz/spark-report.pdf")[(link)].
 Received a 97/100 overall mark and highest participation/contribution mark of 20/20.
 Source available on request.

+    ==== Locked Shields 2024 - NATO CCDCOE Wargames

+    Incident responder in a simulated cyberwarfare exercise organised by the NATO CCDCOE.
+Worked in a team of 50 people using SentinelOne and Velociraptor to manage and monitor over 100 endpoints running various versions of Linux and Windows.
+Wrote detection S1QL queries to detect ATT&CK behavioural indicators, detecting and responding to incidents in various endpoint environments.

     ==== CTFs

     / COMP6443 Assessment CTF:
-    As part of my university Web Application Security & Testing course, I completed a term long CTF which covered content such as:
+    As part of my university Web Application Security & Testing course, I completed a term long CTF which covered content such as SQLi, XSS, SSRF, CSRF, WAF Bypass and LFI.
-    #pad(left: 30pt, right: 30pt)[#columns(2)[
-     - SQLi
-     - XSS
-     - SSRF
-    #colbreak()
-     - CSRF
-     - WAF Bypass
-     - LFI
-    ]]
-    We also wrote a report that included a risk and impact rating, steps to reproduce and remediation steps for each vulnerability that was discovered (#link("https://woop.xyz/COMP6443-Report-1.pdf")[Link 1], #link("https://woop.xyz/COMP6443-Report-2.pdf")[Link 2]).
+    We also wrote a report that assessed business impact, risk and impact, steps to reproduce and remediation steps for each vulnerability that was discovered (#link("https://woop.xyz/COMP6443-Report-1.pdf")[Link 1], #link("https://woop.xyz/COMP6443-Report-2.pdf")[Link 2]).

     / DamCTF:
     Participated with UNSW Security Society and our team (K17) achieved 2nd out of 451 teams.
 My role in this was primarily a leader with broad experience in most fields who could connect individuals with specialised knowledge together to solve the most complex challenges. #link("https://ctftime.org/event/1872")